LTER-Europe/EnvThes/README.md

 If you wish to propose new terms or suggest modifications to existing ones:

 - Please create a [GitHub account](https://github.com/signup)
 - Open a new [issue](https://github.com/LTER-Europe/EnvThes/issues) describing your proposal
+- Consult the project [Wiki page](https://github.com/LTER-Europe/EnvThes/wiki) for detailed instructions

 EnvThes vocabulary is licensed under [**CC BY 4.0**](https://creativecommons.org/licenses/by/4.0/).